-After you have successfully configured Exchange connectors, you can view the status of the connections and the last successful synchronization attempt.
-To validate the Exchange connector connections:
+After you have successfully configured the Exchange connector, you can view the status of the connections and the last successful synchronization attempt.
+To validate the Exchange connector connection:

-- On the Intune Dashboard, choose On-premises access.
+- On the Intune Dashboard, choose Exchange access.

-- Under Setup, select Exchange ActiveSync connectors to verify the connection status for each Exchange connector.
+- Select Exchange on-premises access to verify the connection status for each Exchange connector.

 You can also check the time and date of the last successful synchronization attempt. -->

 System Center Operations Manager management pack

 Beginning with the Intune 1710 release, you can use the Operations Manager management pack for Exchange connector and Intune.
-This gives you different ways of monitoring the Exchange connector when you need to troubleshoot issues.
+Using the management pack gives you different ways of monitoring the Exchange connector when you need to troubleshoot issues.

 Manually force a quick sync or full sync

 An on-premises Exchange connector automatically synchronizes EAS and Intune device records regularly.
-If the compliance status of a device changes, the automatic sync process regularly updates records so that device access can be blocked or allowed accordingly.
+If the compliance status of a device changes, the automatic sync process regularly updates records so that device access can be blocked or allowed.

 Quick sync occurs regularly, several times a day.
 A quick sync retrieves device information for Intune-licensed and on-premises Exchange Conditional Access-targeted users that have changed since the last sync.